 In terms of accessing emergency health care, thirty-seven percent (36.36%, n=20) of participants have not been to the emergency department at all.
-Fifty-seven percent (56.37%, n=31) of participants have visited the emergency department 1-3 times in the last 12 months.
+Fifty-seven percent (56.37%, n=31) of participants have visited the emergency department 1-3 times in the last 12 months, increasing care costs for both themselves and the emergency departments.
 Seven percent (7.27%, n=4) have used emergency health care more than 4 times in the last 12 months.
+These rates are typical; people who are homeless often use emergency departments due to a lack of primary care or community clinic availability.
+Nationally, there are an average of 203 emergency department visits per 100 people who are homeless (USDHHS, 2020).
+This suggests a "revolving door" in which people who are homeless have higher rates of returns to emergency departments because their complex health needs are most likely not met by emergency room treatment (Kerman et al., 2020).

 When individuals do access health care services, they are most likely to visit the emergency room (31.65, n=25) or urgent care (20.25%, n=16).
 Nineteen percent of participants typically go to a private doctor (18.99%, n=15).
 Eight percent (7.59%, n=6) typically go to a community clinic.
 Although six percent (6.33%, n=5) of participants indicated an "other" location, most of those identified Blue Ridge Health, which would fall under the category of a community clinic.
 Three percent (2.53%, n=2) typically go to a Veterans Administration (VA) hospital or clinic.
 One percent (1.27%, n=1) of participants preferred not to share where they typically seek health care services.
+These rates are consistent with research on the subject; people who are homeless often avoid professional doctors due to perceived discrimination and an inaccessible healthcare system (Kerman et al., 2020).
+For this reason, people who are homeless usually prefer community-based clinics and other not for profit community health services (Whitley, 2013).